Legendree/citizen/README.md

   end
 ```

-~~For any real world usage, one would extract Cowboy's initializting functions from `application.ex` create a GenServer and start the process from there, add it to the supervision tree and treat Cowboy's stop function.~~ Already implemented in the example.
+~~For any real world usage, one would extract Cowboy's initializting functions from `application.ex` create a GenServer and start the process from there, add it to the supervision tree and treat Cowboy's stop function.~~

 ```elixir
 cowboy:stop_listener(http)
 ```

-I might extend it a bit later and add it myself as a nice example, or maybe not.
+~~I might extend it a bit later and add it myself as a nice example, or maybe not.~~ Already extended.

 p.s. why did I called it 'Citizen' like its some kind of library?
 I don't know I just like the sound of it leave me alone.